sajjadGG/book-python/stdlib/operating-system/argparse.rst

       --formal / --no-formal
       --help                  Show this message and exit.

+And if you use it with the hello command:

 .. code-block:: console
-    :caption: And if you use it with the hello command

     $ python main.py hello Camila
     Hello Camila